Test guides

 wait_time = between(5, 9)

-# on_start is run when a user is first spawned
+# on_start is executed when a user first starts

 def on_start(self):